pivotal/docs-tap/authn-authz/pinniped-install-guide.md

 * Install the package `contour`.
 This is included in Tanzu Application Platform.
 * Create a `workspace` directory to function as your workspace.

+## Environment planning (??? better heading???)

+If you are running Tanzu Application Platform on a single cluster both components `Pinniped Spervisor` and `Pinniped Concierge` will be installed to this cluster.

+When running a multi-cluster setup you need to define onto which cluster deployments are placed.
+`Pinniped Supervisor` is supposed to run as a central component consumed by potentially multiple `Pinniped Concierge` instances.
+That means that a `Pinniped Supervisor` should be deployed to a single cluster that meets the mentioned prerequisites.
+In the current Tanzu Application Platform [multi-cluster reference architecture](https://docs-staging.vmware.com/en//Tanzu-Application-Platform/1.1/tap/GUID-multicluster-about.html) the `view cluster` is a good place for it, because it is defined as a central single instance cluster.

+In contrast, the `Pinniped Concierge` needs to be deployed to every cluster that you want to enable authentication for, including the `view cluster` itself.

 ## Install Pinniped Supervisor

 Follow these steps to install `pinniped-supervisor`:

+1. Switch tooling to the right kubecontext / cluster.
 1. Create the necessary certificate files.
 1. Create the Ingress resources.
 1. Create the `pinniped-supervisor` configuration.